 Cities need to improve and strengthen their transport systems and augment the number of buses on the streets.
 Buses can move people across cities more efficiently—in lesser space and at lower cost—and more affordably than any other transport mode.
 As of 2019, India had only ~30,000 buses to meet the needs of over 471 million people living in urban areas.
 As per the benchmarks laid out by the Ministry of Housing and Urban Affairs, cities require 60 buses per lakh population, and thus India needs an additional 1,45,000 buses to adequately serve the travel needs of citizens.
 India is operating at less than one-fifth of the buses that it needs.

-Given the number of people who travel in every bus, the amount of pollution per passenger per trip is already low in even diesel and CNG buses.
-This can further be brought down to ZERO, if we can accelerate the transition to electric buses.
+Given the number of people who travel in every bus, the amount of tailpipe emission per passenger per trip is already low in even diesel and CNG buses.
+This can further be brought down to ZERO if we can accelerate the transition to electric buses.
 Here’s why e-buses are better.

 Why e-buses are better

 E-buses have a drastically lower environmental footprint as they require lower energy/km to operate.
-Ccompared to diesel buses, e-buses have zero tailpipe emissions, as the only by-product that comes out of the tailpipe is water vapor.
-They also provide a much better service to passengers—smoke-free ride, smooth rides.
-As per a April ’22 survey conducted by PMPML in association with ITDP India among e-bus commuters, 78% of respondents prefer to travel by e-bus because of less noise and vibrations.
+Compared to diesel buses, e-buses have zero tailpipe emissions.
+They also provide a much better service to passengers—smoke-free rides, smooth rides.
+As per an April ’22 survey conducted by PMPML in association with ITDP India among e-bus commuters, 78% of respondents prefer to travel by e-bus because of less noise and vibrations.